Jon Kirksey

-Jonathan O'Neal Kirksey (born February 21, 1970) is an American former professional football defensive tackle who played in the National Football League (NFL) for the St. Louis Rams and in NFL Europe for the Amsterdam Admirals.
-He played college football at Bakersfield College and Sacramento State.
+Jonathan O'Neal Kirksey (born February 21, 1970) is an American former professional football player who was a defensive tackle in the National Football League (NFL) for the St. Louis Rams and in NFL Europe for the Amsterdam Admirals.
+He played college football for the Bakersfield Renegades and Sacramento State Hornets.

 Early life

 Jonathan O'Neal Kirksey was born on February 21, 1970, in Greenville, South Carolina.
 He played high school football at Riverside High School in Greer, South Carolina, earning All-American and All-State honors.
 He was also an All-American in the shot put and discus in high school.

 College career

 Kirksey played college football at Bakersfield College from 1989 to 1990.
 He earned junior college All-American and first-team All-Western State Conference honors in 1990.

 He transferred to play at California State University, Sacramento from 1991 to 1992.
 He accumulated 18 tackles and 2.0 sacks his junior year in 1991, earning All-American and All-Conference honors.
 Kirksey totaled 54 tackles, five sacks, and five fumble recoveries as a senior in 1992, garnering All-American and All-Conference recognition for the second consecutive season.